 - The potential value of the claim may have an impact on whether you should bring a claim.
 Does the cost of pursuing your claim significantly outweigh the potential compensation?
 If this is the case it may not be sensible to proceed with your claim.
 This “test” is called proportionality.

-Time Limits: If you are to proceed with a claim for clinical negligence then you must start your claim within three years of when the medical accident happened or when you first realised that you had been injured as a result of a medical procedure or failure to provide adequate care.
+Time Limits: If you are to proceed with a medical negligence claim then you must start your claim within three years of when the medical accident happened or when you first realised that you had been injured as a result of a medical procedure or failure to provide adequate care.

 This three year limit does not apply to children until their 18th birthday, so in the case of a child they have until they are 21 to start a claim.